Southern brown bandicoot

 The southern brown bandicoot (Isoodon obesulus) is a short-nosed bandicoot, a type of marsupial, found mostly in southern Australia.
 A subspecies in Western Australia is also known as the quenda in South Western Australia (from the Noongar word kwinda).
 This subspecies was elevated to species in 2018.

 Taxonomy

-George Shaw described the species as Didelphis obesula in 1797.
-While some authorities list as few as two subspecies (I. o. obesulus and I. o. nauticus), there are currently five recognised species:
+The species was first described as Didelphis obesula by George Shaw in 1797.
+There are three subspecies recognised by the Atlas of Living Australia: